wolfSSL/wolfip/README.md

 ## Copyright and License

-wolfTCP is licensed under the GPLv3 license.
+wolfIP is licensed under the GPLv3 license.
 See the LICENSE file for details.
 Copyright (c) 2025 wolfSSL Inc.